Cactus Air Force: November

 The CAF reached its peak of combat power on 12 November with 47 fighters, 23 tactical bombers, and 12 medium bombers.
+On the morning of November 14, scout planes from the USS Enterprise spotted a large number of Japanese troop transports north of New Georgia headed for Guadalcanal.
+Every available Cactus aircraft supported by additional carrier aviation and B-17s flying from Espiritu Santo attacked the convoy.
+Four transports were sunk that afternoon and three more were set on fire and turned back north into New Georgia Sound.
+Two of these burning transports sank later that evening.
 After a month and a half of enduring continual shelling at night, the CAF got their first crack at a Japanese battleship on 15 November, after the first night of the Naval Battle of Guadalcanal, in which Hiei's steering was disabled.
 Unable to flee, Hiei was repeatedly attacked by aircraft from Henderson Field and from the USS Enterprise.
 After suffering numerous direct hits, and being set ablaze, the Hiei was scuttled by the Japanese.

 The first aviation unit from another country arrived at Henderson Field on 26 November 1942: No. 3 Squadron RNZAF, with Lockheed Hudson light bombers for reconnaissance work.

 December

 On 26 December there were 161 aircraft of all types at Guadalcanal.